Royal Wootton Bassett

 Within the next few years it is hoped that the restored canal will join up with Wichelstowe and Swindon.

-The branch work party gets together every Wednesday, working on maintenance either at the Templars Firs end or around Chaddington lock.
-Contact the work party organiser John Bower on 01793 581257 or firstname.lastname@example.org.
+The branch work party gets together every Wednesday, working on maintenance usually at the Templars Firs end or around Chaddington lock.
+The branch needs a new permament Work Party Organiser (WPO), but in the meantime please contact Steve Bacon on 07749 215741 or e-mail firstname.lastname@example.org .